Hemant Khandelwal

 Hemant Khandelwal (born 3 September 1964) is an Indian politician who currently serves as President of Bharatiya Janata Party – Madhya Pradesh.
 He serves as an MLA representing the Betul Assembly constituency in the Madhya Pradesh Legislative Assembly, having won elections in 2013 and 2023.
 Previously, he had served as Member of Parliament representing the Betul Lok Sabha constituency in the 14th Lok Sabha from 2008-2009 succeeding his father Vijay Kumar Khandelwal.

-Early life and education

-Hemant Khandelwal was born on 3 September 1964 in Mathura, Uttar Pradesh, India.
-He currently resides in Betul, Madhya Pradesh.
-He holds a bachelor's degree in commerce and a bachelor's degree in law, both obtained from J.H.
-Government College, Betul.

-He is married to Ritu Khandelwal from West Bengal.
-He is a parent of a son and a daughter.
-He is the son of late Vijay Khandelwal.
-He held the position of state treasurer in Bharatiya Janata Party – Madhya Pradesh.
-He is BJP President in the state of Madhya Pradesh.